Appointed on August 19, 2002

 Judge Dickstein serves or has served on the Supreme Court Advisory Committee on the General Rules of Practice, the Minnesota District Judges’ Civil Jury Instruction Guide Committee, the Hennepin County District Court Blue Ribbon Panel Pro-Bono Committee, the District Court Domestic Violence Committee and the District Court Civil Committee.

-Throughout his career, both on and off the bench, Judge Dickstein has been involved in a number of community activities, including:
+Throughout his career, both on and off the bench, Judge Dickstein was involved in a number of community activities, including:

 - Board Member, Project Élan—alternative to prison for women offenders